Weekly Review: Senior Loan CEFs

 Source: CEFConnect.com

-At this point, we can see at the top of the table ACP and BGB with Z-Score 1.40, which means that based on statistics, these funds are not very attractive for short trades.
+At this point, we can see at the top of the table ACP and OXLC with Z-Score 0.70 and 0.60, which means that, based on statistics, these funds are not very attractive for short trades.

 2. Lowest Z-Score